ricardoom/dominotrono/content/portfolio/nypl-best-books.md

     >}}

      {{< copy_wrapper class=" hero-grid__copyBlock" >}}
-        The New York Public Library offers many librarian curated lists.
+        The New York Public Library offers many librarian-curated lists.
 Annually and Seasonally, a group of librarians creates the Staff Picks and Best of lists.
 Part of our task was to make a fully Accessible web application where these lists could be searched, sorted, and filtered.
      {{< /copy_wrapper >}}

 {{< /section_wrapper >}}